-1. Introduction
+1. INTRODUCTION

-The Central Naugatuck Valley Regional Planning Agency (CNVRPA), the predecessor of the Council of Governments of the Central Naugatuck Valley (COGCNV), first became involved in transportation planning in the early 1960s with the Waterbury Area Transportation Study.
+The Central Naugatuck Valley Regional Planning Agency (CNVRPA) first became involved in transportation planning in the early 1960s with the Waterbury Area Transportation Study.
 The study analyzed land use, population, and employment, projected traffic volumes, and recommended improvements to the region's highway system.
 At the time, transportation planning focused on the construction and improvement of highways necessary to accommodate the growing preference of automobiles for transportation.
-Since then, COGCNV's involvement in transportation planning has expanded to include public transportation, transit services linking low-income families and welfare recipients to workplaces, transportation for elderly and disabled persons, energy efficient and cleaner modes of transportation, highway safety, pedestrian, bicycle, and greenway planning, and the environmental and economic impacts of highway projects.
-COGCNV is challenged to address these issues with limited financial resources for transportation services and facilities.
+Since then, the Central Naugatuck Valley Region Metropolitan Planning Organization's (CNVRMPO) involvement in transportation planning has expanded to include public transportation, transit services linking low-income families and welfare recipients to workplaces, transportation for elderly and disabled persons, energy efficient and cleaner modes of transportation, highway safety, pedestrian, bicycle, and greenway planning, and the environmental and economic impacts of highway projects.
+CNVRMPO is challenged to address these issues with limited financial resources for transportation services and facilities.

 This update of the regional transportation plan examines the existing highway network and the region's transit services, projects future needs, and recommends improvements to the region's transportation system.
-Planning recommendations are primarily for 2011 to 2016.
+Planning recommendations are primarily for 2015 to 2020.
 Analysis of the region's major highway needs extends to the year 2040.
 The plan is intended to meet the requirements of Title 23 of the United States Code, Section 134-135, which requires each Metropolitan Planning Organization (MPO) to carry out a transportation planning process for its designated region.
-COGCNV is the state-designated Metropolitan Planning Organization (MPO) for the Central Naugatuck Valley Region.
-The previous regional transportation plan was approved by COGCNV in 2007.
+The Naugatuck Valley Council of Governments (NVCOG) hosts the CNVRMPO, the state-designated Metropolitan Planning Organization (MPO) for the Central Naugatuck Valley Region (CNVR).
+The previous regional transportation plan was approved in 2011.
 Title 23 of the Federal Code of Regulations, Part 450, Section 322 specifies the requirements for the plan.

-THE CENTRAL NAUGATUCK VALLEY REGION
+THE CENTRAL NAUGATUCK VALLEY REGION METROPOLITAN PLANNING ORGANZATION

-The Central Naugatuck Valley Region (CNVR) encompasses a total of 311 square miles in west central Connecticut.
-Thirteen municipalities form the CNVR: Beacon Falls, Bethlehem, Cheshire, Middlebury, Naugatuck, Oxford, Prospect, Southbury, Thomaston, Waterbury, Watertown, Wolcott, and Woodbury (see Figure 1.1).
+The Central Naugatuck Valley Region Metropolitan Planning Organization (CNVRMPO) encompasses a total of 311 square miles in west central Connecticut.
+Thirteen municipalities form the CNVMPO: Beacon Falls, Bethlehem, Cheshire, Middlebury, Naugatuck, Oxford, Prospect, Southbury, Thomaston, Waterbury, Watertown, Wolcott, and Woodbury (see Figure 1.1).

-THE COUNCIL OF GOVERNMENTS OF THE CENTRAL NAUGATUCK VALLEY
+THE NAUGATUCK VALLEY COUNCIL OF GOVERNMENTS